vulk29/Solving_BP_R/content/docs/chapter5/_index.md

 Another brilliant reading is "Data visualization: A practical introduction" by Kieran Healy which you might know from lectures.
 Assuming that you're already familiar with the basics of how to get around in R, I'd suggest starting at [Chapter 3](https://socviz.co/makeplot.html#makeplot) and going as far as possible.

 Not instead, but as an addition, before or after reading, you can check out a Data Science Dojo webinar on ggplot.
-The speaker analyzes a famous dataset about titanic.
+The speaker analyzes a famous dataset about Titanic.
 It features, bar, box and and density plots alongside histograms.
 It also handles faceting, proper theme and labelling.
 I embedded the webinar below.
 It may seem a tad long but the proper R section begins around the 26th minute and 1.25 speed is encouraged.
 The R file for the session is [here](https://code.datasciencedojo.com/datasciencedojo/tutorials/blob/master/Introduction%20to%20Data%20Visualization%20with%20R%20and%20ggplot2/Data%20Visualization%20with%20ggplot2.R) and the csv can be downloaded [here](https://www.kaggle.com/hesh97/titanicdataset-traincsv).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/49fADBfcDD4?start=1615" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>